Frequently Asked Questions

 If a child is in immediate danger call 999.

 If you want to talk about your concerns and possible courses of actions, the Stop it Now! helpline is available for confidential advice and information.
-The Helpline operates from 9am-9pm Monday-Thursday and from 9am-7pm on Friday.
-Stop it Now! can also provide help by email on email@example.com, with a response in 48 hours.
+The Helpline operates from 9am-9pm Monday-Thursday and from 9am-5pm on Friday.
+Stop it Now! can also provide help by email on firstname.lastname@example.org, with a response in 3-5 days.
+We are currently experiencing technical issues with this email account.
+Please do not send an email as we will not be able to respond for some time.
+Please do call our helpline if you have any concerns.

 If you are worried about someone's behaviour towards a child, you can: